-A friend of mine hosts a little weekly music group for pre-schoolers at her home, and it’s pretty much the highlight of Ella’s week.
+A friend of mine hosts a little weekly toddler music group at her home, and it’s pretty much the highlight of Ella’s week.
 She spends the whole car ride over shouting, “MUSIC!” at the top of her lungs.

-After attending for six months or so, I realized that I could use many of the same songs (and a few of my own favorites) to burn through some of that late afternoon time when we both get antsy and it’s just too hot to go outside.
+After attending this toddler music time for six months or so, I realized that I could use many of the same songs (and a few of my own favorites) to burn through some of that late afternoon time when we both get antsy and it’s just too hot to go outside.

 This has become Ella’s favorite home activity, and she drags out a large quilt for us to sit on and anxiously requests particular songs.